JoseCanova/JoseCanova/README.md

 ### 1 litle thing.
 My friends on front putting some fun musics... why they are my friends.. ?
 We know each other for like 10 years.. (almost)... we didn't exchange a letter. but what is good on this.if someone understand.
+This is important. we never exchange words that could offend each other.
 ### Dont make me laugh
 Was that astronaut that google shown to me that "game me legs that i dont have"... https://www.bbc.com/news/science-environment-62140044